Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

   > [Info] The channel must be activated to be used.

 5. Click the [SAVE] button in the upper right corner.
-  The new channel is saved.
+  The new channel has been saved.
 The *Create channel* view is closed.